ICLUSIG (ponatinib) offers convenient dosing in a single oral tablet1

 ICLUSIG is available in multiple dosage strengths.
 Each dosage strength is available as a single oral tablet.1

-Guidance for dose modification in CP-, AP-, BP-CML
+Guidance for dose modifications

 ICLUSIG (ponatinib) dose modifications